chr-ibb/sspanel/README.md

 ## Main Interface

 sspanel.**start**(username, password, subuser, serverid)
-    Attempts to start the server described by the credentials passed in.
+- Attempts to start the server described by the credentials passed in.

 sspanel.**stop**(username, password, subuser, serverid)
-    Attempts to stop the server described by the credentials passed in.
+- Attempts to stop the server described by the credentials passed in.

 sspanel.**restart**(username, password, subuser, serverid)
-    Attempts to restart the server described by the credentials passed in.
+- Attempts to restart the server described by the credentials passed in.

 sspanel.**info**(username, password, subuser, serverid)
-    Attempts to retrieve and return info about the server described by the credentials passed in.
+- Attempts to retrieve and return info about the server described by the credentials passed in.
-    **Returns:** a ServerInfo object.
+- **Returns:** a ServerInfo object.

 ## Lower-Level Classes

 sspanel.**ControlPanel**(username, password, subuser, serverid)
+- #TODO

 sspanel.**ServerInfo**
-    #TODO
+- #TODO

 ## Etc